-This report describes a pedestrian level wind (PLW) study to satisfy the requirements for a zoning by-law amendment (ZBA) submission for a mixed-use residential and retail development located at 178-200 Isabella Street in Ottawa, Ontario (hereinafter referred to as "subject site").
-Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, as required.
+This report describes a pedestrian level wind (PLW) study to satisfy the requirements for a Site Plan Control application submission for a proposed residential condominium development located at 1335-1339 Bank Street in Ottawa, Ontario (hereinafter referred to as "subject site").
+Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, as required and practical to implement.

 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the computational fluid dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian wind comfort and safety within and surrounding the subject site according to City of Ottawa wind comfort and safety criteria.
-The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-3D, and summarized as follows:
+The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-5B, and summarized as follows: